SFPC/sfpc.github.io/participate.md

 <div class="alert alert-success" role="alert">
- <a href="https://docs.google.com/forms/d/164gRpg0uUAbrJ2sPeB_C-EXp0OGrRyT3owhVnzVq15E/viewform">   We are now accepting applicants for Summer 2016. </a>
+ We are now accepting applicants for Summer 2016.
 </div>